mmmudmi/IC-shell/README.md

   - help() : this command return the instructions of this IC SHELL
   - !!!! : repeat the second last command

+## Need to be done:
+- echo $ that print exit number